discover-labs/dictum/docs/docs/data_model/query_intro.md

 ## Metrics and dimensions

-A query needs is at least one metric to calculate.
+A query needs at least one metric to calculate.
 The simplest query looks something like `give me Revenue`, so:

 ```sql